This guidance concerns both individual and corporate taxpayers.

 As a rule, tax liabilities related to business operations (e.g. VAT) do not entitle entrepreneurs or companies to tax relief if their operations continue.
 A company can request tax relief mainly for reasons of fairness.
 If business operations continue, relief is usually not granted just because the ability to pay taxes has weakened.

-The Tax Administration can grant relief for the taxes going to the State of Finland including income tax (state), inheritance tax and gift tax.
-The Tax Administration also handles the relief requests that concern municipal income tax, real estate tax and the employer's health insurance contributions unless the municipality has retained the powers to decide on these matters to itself.
-The Tax Administration also handles the relief requests that relate to car taxes and excise duties even if the decision had been made by Finnish Customs.
+The Tax Administration can grant relief on taxes paid to the State of Finland, such as state income tax, inheritance tax and gift tax.
+The Tax Administration also handles relief requests that concern municipal income tax, real estate tax and health insurance contributions, unless the municipality has retained the authority to decide on these matters to itself.

-If you are granted relief for municipal taxes, you are automatically granted relief for Church Tax, too.
-However, if you only submit a request for relief for Church Tax, the local parish will decide on whether relief can be granted.
-If you submit a request for relief for forestry fees, the authority with the powers to decide on your request is the local Forest Centre.
+If you are granted relief on municipal tax, you are automatically granted relief on church tax, too.
+However, if you only submit a request for relief on church tax, the local parish will decide on whether relief can be granted.

 Submitting a request for relief

 - personal details